GeekInTheNorth/GeekInTheNorth.github.io/_posts/2024-07-11-how-to-create-an-optimizely-addon-part-4.md

 In [Part One](/article/creating-an-optimizely-addon-part-1), [Part Two](/article/creating-an-optimizely-addon-part-2) and [Part Three](/article/creating-an-optimizely-addon-part-3), I have outlined the steps required to create an AddOn for Optimizely CMS, from architecture to packaging at as a NuGet package.
 In this part I will be covering some best practices that will help you succeed as an AddOn developer.

+_Please note that all content within this article has been written by myself, however some elements of the copy have been processed with Chat GPT to improve brevity and to create a more formal tone._

 ## Unit Tests

-As a solo developer on multiple AddOns, my ability to release regularly is heavily dependent on the number of unit tests I have in my solutions.
-[Stott Security](https://github.com/GeekInTheNorth/Stott.Security.Optimizely) has 1531 unit tests that are executed every single time I raise a PR to merge a feature branch into the develop branch.
-This coverage gives me confidence that functionality continues to work as expected on every release.
+As a solo developer managing multiple AddOns, my ability to release updates regularly relies heavily on having extensive unit tests.
+For instance, [Stott Security](https://github.com/GeekInTheNorth/Stott.Security.Optimizely) includes 1,531 unit tests that run whenever a pull request is made to merge a feature branch into the develop branch.
+This level of coverage ensures that functionality remains consistent across releases.

 As well as writing unit tests for business logic, you can also write additional unit tests that validate the security of your controllers.
 I would consider adding these tests to be an essential part of ensuring the security of your system as they ensure the following:

-- Controller Actions are specifically declared with the allowed verbs.
-  - This ensures endpoints respond only on intended verbs.
+- Controller actions explicitly allow only the intended HTTP methods, ensuring endpoints respond only to the correct verbs.
-- Controller Actions are explicitly secured with an Authorization attribute or are explicitly declared as insecure with an AllowAnonymous attribute.
-  - This ensures you specifically define the security requirements of each endpoint.
+- Controller actions are secured with the Authorization attribute or marked with AllowAnonymous if security isn’t required.
+This enforces clear security requirements for each endpoint.
-- Controller Actions are specifically designated with a Route attribute.
-  - This is to avoid conflicts with general routing declared by other modules or the consuming application.
+- Controller actions are defined with specific routes, preventing conflicts with other modules or the consuming application’s routing.

+These tests are essential for maintaining the security and reliability of your AddOn.

 ```
 [TestFixture]